“Planning a consistent, productive sales schedule when working from home is so easy.” — No one ever

 – Kate Petrone, AE at Close

 Setting up specific time blocks for separate activities allows you to maintain focus and also boosts your sales motivation when working from home.
-And of course, with this level of structure in your remote sales schedule, you’ll be able to give your full focus to calls and meetings with prospects.
+And, of course, with this level of structure in your remote sales schedule, you’ll be able to focus on calls and meetings with prospects.

 Your leads and prospects are the most important piece of your day.
 So, why not give them the first pick of your schedule?